<For more discussions on this topic, check out my new book China, China, Chyyna: Greatest Disruption to American Century> — Chris Kanthan

 - Student leaders who were unscrupulous.
 Most top student leaders escaped from China – the CIA called it “Operation YellowBird” – right after the protests, came to the US, and went to Yale, Harvard, Princeton etc., thanks to generous help from the US government.

 - Provocateurs and thugs who were in the minority, but could significantly escalate tension.
 This strategy based on mob-rule psychology works very effectively all over the world.
-Very few people, for example, realize that some of these provocateurs also had guns.
+Very few people, for example, realize that some of these provocateurs also had guns — including the 1000s of rifles and machine guns that were stolen from military vehicles.

 A massacre was needed to bring down the communist party.
 When it didn’t happen, the narrative of massacre was created.
 Because perception is reality.
 History is written by winners.
 And the people with the best narratives are winners.
 It’s a feedback loop.

-Will China be better off with free speech, free press and more transparency?
+Will China be better off with more free speech, more free press and more transparent government?
 Absolutely.
 However, that’s a journey that the Chinese society has to take in its own terms.
 Only China can decide the speed and direction of its reforms.
 While the Tiananmen events are tragic, there’s no doubt that the Chinese people appreciate the incredible progress the country has made since 1989.